Gravitation (book): Content

-Subject matter

 After a brief review of special relativity and flat spacetime, physics in curved spacetime is introduced and many aspects of general relativity are covered; particularly about the Einstein field equations and their implications, experimental confirmations, and alternatives to general relativity.
 Segments of history are included to summarize the ideas leading up to Einstein's theory.
 The book concludes by questioning the nature of spacetime and suggesting possible frontiers of research.
 Although the exposition on linearized gravity is detailed, one topic which is not covered is gravitoelectromagnetism.
 Some quantum mechanics is mentioned, but quantum field theory in curved spacetime and quantum gravity are not included.

 The topics covered are broadly divided into two "tracks", the first contains the core topics while the second has more advanced content.
 The first track can be read independently of the second track.
 The main text is supplemented by boxes containing extra information, which can be omitted without loss of continuity.
 Margin notes are also inserted to annotate the main text.

 The mathematics, primarily tensor calculus and differential forms in curved spacetime, is developed as required.
 An introductory chapter on spinors near the end is also given.
 There are numerous illustrations of advanced mathematical ideas such as alternating multilinear forms, parallel transport, and the orientation of the hypercube in spacetime.
 Mathematical exercises and physical problems are included for the reader to practice.

 The prose in the book is conversational; the authors use plain language and analogies to everyday objects.
 For example, Lorentz transformed coordinates are described as a "squashed egg-crate" with an illustration.
 Tensors are described as "machines with slots" to insert vectors or one-forms, and containing "gears and wheels that guarantee the output" of other tensors.

-Sign and unit conventions

-MTW uses the − + + + sign convention, and discourages the use of the + + + + metric with an imaginary time coordinate $ict$.
-In the front endpapers, the sign conventions for the Einstein field equations are established and the conventions used by many other authors are listed.

-The book also uses geometrized units, in which the gravitational constant $G$ and speed of light $c$ are each set to 1.
-The back end papers contain a table of unit conversions.